Inside: Worried about being away from your kids? 5 bookish ways to show them they’re loved, even when you’re apart + FREE diamonds!

 The PERFECT way to start the day.

 But, today, I’m going away for nearly three whole weeks.
-A long time to be apart, particularly if you’re small.

 5 (bookish) ways to make up for being away from your kids